Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 - Avoid working in high temperatures.

-- Pterygium natural treatment is done by doing some lifestyle changes such as reduction in watching T.V, working on computer for longer duration of time.
+- Pterygium natural treatment is done by doing some lifestyle changes such as a reduction in watching T.V, working on the computer for a longer duration of time.

 - Frequently splash cold water in the eyes.